Heroin Addiction: Symptoms, Effects and Treatment

 How Is Heroin Made and Manufactured, and Where Does It Come From?

-Heroin is processed from morphine, a naturally occurring substance extracted from the seed pod of certain poppy plant varieties.
-These poppies are primarily cultivated in South Asia, Southeast Asia, and Latin America.
+Heroin is processed from morphine, extracted from the seed pods of specific poppy plants primarily cultivated in South Asia, Southeast Asia, and Latin America.
 According to the National Institute on Drug Abuse’s 2012 Epidemiologic Trends in Drug Abuse (page 66, Bethesda, MD), heroin is generally marketed as a white or brownish powder, often adulterated with substances such as sugars, starch, powdered milk, or quinine to increase volume and modify its effects.

 Share This Post